Make life easier with Single Sign On (SSO)

 With each passing day, it seems we have to create more and more passwords for more systems and applications to use in our everyday and work lives.
 Remembering these passwords for each of these apps is a challenge and for some organisations can become a risk.
 However, by implementing single sign-on, you can take away the hassle, and free up your team to get back to doing what’s important.

-Find out more about how Recordbase and SSO can work for your organisation by emailing email@example.com
+See how Recordbase and SSO can work for your organisation email firstname.lastname@example.org